 If you haven’t dyed rice before, it’s a simple process.
-I Measured 7 cups of white rice into a Ziploc bag and added 1/3 cup with generous amounts of food coloring.
+I measured 7 cups of white rice into a Ziploc bag and added 1/3 cup rubbing alcohol with generous amounts of food coloring.

 Next, I sealed the bag and shook it up to evenly distribute the color.
 Once the color was well-mixed, I laid paper towels into a large Rubbermaid storage container.
 I dumped the rice onto the towels and set it outside to dry (note- the smell of alcohol will be very strong.
 Keep this in a well-ventilated area until it dries completely).